Research paper citation

 What you can Do

 Please use the form below to tell the Monash University how disappointed you are with their use of animals in this experiment.
 You can use the text provided or compose your own.

-Your message will be sent via email to Prof Rebekah Brown, Vice-Provost (Research) Monash University.
+Your message will be sent via email to Prof Mike Ryan, Pro Vice-Chancellor (Research) Monash University.

 1. Perel P, Roberts I, Sena E, Wheble P, Briscoe C, Sandercock P, et al. 2007.
 ‘Comparison of treatment effects between animal experiments and clinical trials: systemic review’, BMJ, 334:197.